 Make Sure That It Is Bruxism

 Understand the bruxism very well.
-Bruxism is a medical condition wherein a patient gnashes, clenches and grinds his teeth unknowingly especially during his sleep.
+Bruxism is a medical condition wherein a patient gnashes, clenches, and grinds his teeth unknowingly especially during his sleep.
 Sleep bruxism is a medical syndrome of grinding teeth at night.
 It is usually associated with everyday stress.
 More so, some even do clench or grind their teeth or jaw even during daytime; however, bruxism usually happens at night while the patient is asleep.
-With this reason, having bruxism can sometimes be hard to diagnose.
+For this reason, having bruxism can sometimes be hard to diagnose.